-Current IT: As of September 17, 2007 the Commission has seven new Hewlett Packard Compaq desktops, three new Hewlett Packard laptops and one Hewlett Packard server that is two years old.
+Current IT: The Commission currently has six Hewlett Packard Compaq desktops, two new Hewlett Packard laptops that were installed in September 2007 and one Hewlett Packard server that is four years old.

-• Background: The Commission for the Arts works with a wide range of constituents - nonprofit arts organizations, elementary and secondary school teachers, K-12 school administrators, college staff and faculty, individual artists, and tourism promotion officials.
+• Background: The Commission for the Arts works with a wide range of constituents - nonprofit arts organizations, K-12 school administrators, college staff and faculty, individual artists, and tourism promotion officials.
 The nonprofit arts organizations with which the agency works range from those with no professional staff or office to sophisticated and well funded small businesses.
 There is a great deal of staff and volunteer turnover among the leadership of these organizations.
 The agency must, therefore, be prepared to communicate and provide services to organizations and individuals with limited technology capability.